Tubbz-alt/php-parser/README.md

 ```

 <a name="c-2-7"></a>
-#### Why does the string particle exist
+### Why does the string particle exist

-What makes a language sintax a good sintax?
+What makes a computer language sintax a good sintax?

 <a name="c-3"></a>
 ## Running the specs